magreenbaum/terraform-aws-rabbitmq/README.md

-# Dead simple Terraform configuration for creating RabbitMQ cluster on AWS.
+# Dead simple Terraform configuration for creating RabbitMQ cluster on AWS

 ## What it does ?